QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 QuArK is the Quake Army Knife, a multi-purpose tool for games based on or similar to the Quake engine by id Software.
-QuArK has the ability to directly edit maps, and to a limited extent, models, and can import, export and convert sounds, textures and various other game assets.
+QuArK has the ability to directly edit maps, as well as models, and can import, export and convert sounds, textures and various other game assets.
 It is also able to modify .pak and .pk3 files, as well as importing compiled BSP's in order to study the entities as well as add/change/delete entities from these files.

 QuArK is completely different from and not related to the desktop publishing program Quark.